 This paper presents an overview of the coming Great Tribulation.
-It is a more formal presentation than is the usual in my Blog but it simply represents the Teaching Ministry that God placed in the church.
+It is a more formal presentation than is usual in my Blog but it simply represents the Teaching Ministry that God placed in the church.
 This post is taken from a formal paper written by the author.
-Due to its length it is presented in two parts.
+Due to its length, it is presented in two parts.
 It is my hope that it gives a better understanding of the Tribulation Period that is still future.
 It also highlights Jesus Christ as the greatest Teacher ever known to mankind.
 To Him goes all glory and honor.

 By Evangelist Alfreda Lockett Evans

 In the 24th chapter of Matthew, Jesus presents His fourth significant discourse or in-depth teaching with his disciples.
 This lecture, called the Olivet Discourse, is so called because it took place on the side of Mount Olivet.
 It occurred after Jesus scathingly rebuked the Pharisees and Scribes for their hypocrisy and false religion and after He lamented for Jerusalem in Matthew Chapter 23.
 In answer to the disciples’ questions about when the end time events would take place, Jesus sat them down and taught them concerning the time that will lead up to the Second Coming of Christ and to the time when He will set up His Kingdom on earth.
 This Discourse can be compared to the three other significant discourses in the Gospels which were, The Sermon on the Mount, found in Matt.
 5-7; the Discourse of the Present Age, found in Matthew 13; and the Upper Room Discourse, found in John 13-17.
 (Walvoord, p.
 179).